“One memory,” they say. “That’s all you’re allowed.”

 Tough question, good drabble.

-Julie over 8 years ago
+Julie about 9 years ago

 Thank you D.M. and Thomas.
 I always find that if someone asks me to think of my favourite song or such like, in a short space of time, my mind goes blank and I can't think of anything.
 I think it's the pressure of having to think quickly.
 Anyway, that was the thought that evolved into this drabble.

-Michael D. Brooks over 8 years ago
+Michael D. Brooks about 9 years ago

 Julie, I can't help thinking of the consequences (and frustration) of living with no memory of anything.
 Good or bad.
 Great last line.

-Julie over 8 years ago
+Julie about 9 years ago

 Thanks for reading and for your comment, Michael; I quite agree with you.